Kwantlen Polytechnic University: Kwantlen Student Association

 Membership is mandatory for students.
-The membership delegates its authority over the society's day-to-day operations to an elected Board of Directors (Council), which is bound to operate under a Constitution and a set of Bylaws.
+The membership delegates its authority over the society's day-to-day operations to an elected board of directors (council), which is bound to operate under a constitution and a set of bylaws.

-Each year in February KPU students may run for and elect a Council to a one-year term of office from April 1 to March 31.
-The Council is responsible for and exercises full control over the affairs of the Society while the executive members assist with managing the day-to-day operations of the society.
-The Council holds regularly scheduled meetings at least twice each month, excluding the months of July, August and December.
+Each February, KPU students may run for and elect a council to a one-year term of office from April 1 to March 31.
+The council is responsible for, and exercises full control over, the affairs of the society, while the executive members assist with managing the day-to-day operations of the society.
+The council holds regularly scheduled meetings at least twice each month, excluding July, August and December.

 The KSA operates a student-run cafe, Grassroots Cafe, and a social justice centre on campus.
 It employs an ombudsperson, distributes day planners, and provides advocacy services as well as funding for campus clubs, events, conferences, and special interest groups.
-Through the KSA, students and other members of the Kwantlen community are also eligible for special discounts including bus and train passes, discount movie tickets, and other seasonal offers.
-Finally, full-time students who do not have comparable coverage elsewhere are automatically eligible to receive benefits from a health and dental plan.
+Through the KSA, students and other members of the Kwantlen community are also eligible for special discounts including bus and train passes, movie tickets, and other seasonal offers.
+Full-time students who do not have comparable coverage elsewhere are automatically eligible to receive benefits from a health and dental plan.
 The organization's main office is located at the Surrey Campus of Kwantlen Polytechnic University.
 The society also has offices and provides services at KPU's three other campuses in Cloverdale, Langley and Richmond.
 The KSA does not own a student union building.